valancej/documentation/_pro/builds-and-configuration/caching.md

 ## Using Caching

-As a way to speed up your build pipelines, Codeship supports persistent caching.
-This means we'll export your final image as a compressed tar file, which is stored in an encrypted bucket on AWS S3.
+As a way to speed up your build pipelines, Codeship supports image caching that works per-service and per-branch.

-For future builds, we'll import the image to your build's machine and repopulate the local Docker image cache.
-Then, when the service image is rebuilt, only the layers that changed will need to be updated.
+This mean's at the end of builds, we will push any images you enabling caching for out to a secure registry and pull the image at the start of future builds to reuse as many of the image layers as possible rather than rebuilding them.
 [Read more about optimizing your Dockerfile for caching.](#optimizing-your-build-to-use-the-docker-image-cache)

 To use caching on a particular service, you must add a `cached` declaration to your services description: